ethereum/EIPs/EIPS/eip-draft_reprice_opcodes.md

 - The `BALANCE` operation changes from `400` to `700` gas,
 - A new opcode, `SELFBALANCE` is introduced at `0x46`.
   - `SELFBALANCE` pops `0` arguments off the stack,
-  - `SELFBALANCE` pushes the `balance` of the current address to the stack
+  - `SELFBALANCE` pushes the `balance` of the current address to the stack,
   - `SELFBALANCE` is priced as `GasFastStep`, at `5` gas.

 ## Rationale